D. Logan Giffin

 D. Logan Giffin (February 9, 1890 – August 24, 1980) was an American lawyer and politician.

 Giffin was born in Macon County, Illinois.
 He went to the public schools in Argenta and Dalton City, Illinois.
-In 1911, he graduate from Valparaiso University and was admitted to the Illinois bar.
+In 1911, he graduated from Valparaiso University and was admitted to the Illinois bar.
 Giffin practiced law in Springfield, Illinois and was a farmer.
 He served in the Illinois House of Representatives in 1931 and 1932.
 He also served in the Illinois Senate from 1945 to 1951.
 Giffin was a Republican.
 He died in Springfield, Illinois.